Do you know what you're getting for Mother's Day?

 What Mom Really Wants for Mother's Day

 - Breakfast in bed after she sleeps in.
 I get breakfast in bed on Mother's Day and on my birthday every year.
 It's very simple.
 It might be an omelet with a glass of juice or a bowl of cereal.
 It always comes with a homemade card and lots of hugs and kisses.
+Here are 42 breakfast in bed ideas for this year.

 - A whole afternoon to herself without any obligations (and not caring for the children).
 Moms' night out would be nice, too.